colymba/GridFieldBulkEditingTools/bulkUpload/BULK_UPLOAD.md

 ## Bulk Editing
-To get a quick edit shortcut to all the newly upload files, please also add the `Colymba\BulkUpload\GridFieldBulkManager` component to your `GridFieldConfig`.
+To get a quick edit shortcut to all the newly upload files, please also add the `Colymba\BulkManager\BulkManager` component to your `GridFieldConfig`.